AppleJax2/wordpress-mcp/README.md

 - **wordpress_authenticated_user_analyzer**: Analyze user behavior patterns
 - **wordpress_form_analysis**: Create and optimize forms

-## Installation and Setup

-### Getting Your API Key
+## Getting Started

+### 1. Create a KumoCart Account

-To use our WordPress MCP tools, you'll need to obtain an API key:
+To use our WordPress MCP tools, first create an account:

-1. Visit [KumoCart.com](https://kumocart.com) and create an account
+1. Visit [KumoCart.com](https://kumocart.com) and sign up
+2. Choose a subscription plan that fits your needs
+3. Complete the registration process

+### 2. Configure Your WordPress Site

+After creating your account, you'll need to connect your WordPress site:

+1. In your KumoCart dashboard, navigate to **WordPress Sites**
+2. Click **Add New Site**
+3. Enter your WordPress site information:
+   - Site Name (for your reference)
+   - WordPress Site URL
+   - Admin Username
+   - Application Password (created in your WordPress admin)

+> **Creating a WordPress Application Password:**
+> 1. Log in to your WordPress admin
-2. Navigate to your Profile > API Keys
+> 2. Go to Users → Profile
+> 3. Scroll to "Application Passwords"
+> 4. Enter "KumoCart" as the name
+> 5. Click "Add New Application Password"
+> 6. Copy the generated password

+Your credentials are securely stored and encrypted.
+Our service uses these credentials when executing WordPress operations on your behalf.

-3. Generate a new API key
+### 3. Generate an API Key

+Once your WordPress site is configured:

+1. In your KumoCart dashboard, go to **API Keys**
+2. Click **Generate New Key**
+3. Name your key (e.g., "Claude Desktop" or "Cursor IDE")
-4. Copy your API key for use in the following setup instructions
+4. Copy your new API key for use in the next steps

-### Installing in Claude Desktop
+### 4. Connect to Claude Desktop

 To use our WordPress MCP tools in Claude Desktop: